-As can be seen in Appendix 7 and Appendix 8, a continued effort also has been made to harmonise the methodologies of the diagnostic bioassays between the two species, when possible, as recommended by EFSA (Annex 2: EFSA statements 2.23 to 2.26).
-The field larvae collected from the different sampling zones were reared separately and tested independently; 2) Reference strains were included as an additional control in the DC assays for both species; 3) All larvae surviving from the DC bioassays were fed with MON 810 leaves in the confirmatory feeding tests with plant material; 4) Conventional maize was included as a control in the confirmatory feeding tests with plant material; 5) All assays on the test and control materials for each species were run in parallel and for the same duration (10 days for O. nubilalis and 7 days for S. nonagrioides); and 6) Testing to determine the expression of the Cry1Ab protein (using commercial test strips) in the Bt-maize leaves was conducted before confirmatory studies with plant material.
+As can be seen in Appendix 7 and Appendix 8, a continued effort also has been made to harmonise the methodologies of the diagnostic bioassays between the two species, when possible, as recommended by EFSA (Annex 2: EFSA statements 2.23 to 2.28).
+The field larvae collected from the different sampling zones were reared separately and tested independently; 2) Reference strains were included as an additional control in the DC assays for both species; 3) All larvae surviving from the DC bioassays were fed with MON 810 leaves in the confirmatory feeding tests with plant material; 4) Conventional maize was included as a control in the confirmatory feeding tests with plant material; 5) All assays on the test and control materials for each species were run in parallel and for the same duration (10 days for O. nubilalis and 7 days for S. nonagrioides); 6) Testing to determine the expression of the Cry1Ab protein (using commercial test strips) in the Bt-maize leaves was conducted before confirmatory studies with plant material; and 7) the details about the rearing of the ECB field populations is provided and the reporting formats have been harmonised between S. nonagrioides (MCB) and O. nubilalis (ECB).